 The authors promise you’ll gain a 360-degree understanding of the new Google AdWords as you run live campaigns with real budgets.
-The course starts on February, 2018.
+The course starts in February 2018.
 The program term is 3 months.
-You’ll learn the fundamentals of marketing, search advertising, mobile advertising and much more.
+You’ll learn the fundamentals of marketing, search advertising, mobile advertising, and much more.
 The course is expensive, but a new aspect of teaching, Nanodegree programs is really outstanding because it offers courses and tracks created in partnership with industry leaders (Nanodegree course is $699 and a self-study one is $399).

 Google Analytics free online courses: from beginner to advanced user